Humanities Visualization — June 10-18, 2019

-In this week, I want you to focus on making your final project.
-You do not need to read or annotate any pieces this week, nor to work through the exercises that are included in module 5.
-They are there for you to dip into as you finish your project.
+In this week, I want you to focus on the Capstone Exericse.
+You do not need to read or annotate any pieces this week.
 YOU DO have to write a blog post explaining what you've been up to this week.

 It means visualizing and dealing with the intepretive process that got us to this point.
 What's more, we need to be aware of 'screen essentialism' and how it might be blinkering us to the possibilities of what humanities visualization could be.
 Finally, we need to be aware of the ways our digital 'templates' that we use reproduce ways of thinking and being that are antithetical to humanities' perspectives.